httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 ## Error Handling

 When parsing fails, the entire field is ignored (see {{text-parse}}).
+Field definitions cannot override this, because doing so would preclude handling by generic software; they can only add additional constraints (for example, on the numeric range of Integers and Decimals, the format of Strings and Tokens, the types allowed in a Dictionary's values, or the number of Items in a List).

 When field-specific constraints are violated, the entire field is also ignored, unless the field definition defines other handling requirements.
 For example, if a header field is defined as an Item and required to be an Integer, but a String is received, it should be ignored unless that field's definition explicitly specifies otherwise.
-Note that field definitions cannot override how parsing failures are handled.

-A field definition cannot relax the requirements of this specification because doing so would preclude handling by generic software; they can only add additional constraints (for example, on the numeric range of Integers and Decimals, the format of Strings and Tokens, the types allowed in a Dictionary's values, or the number of Items in a List).
-Likewise, field definitions can only use this specification for the entire field value, not a portion thereof.

 ## Preserving Extensibility